spacemeshos/quicksync-rs/README.md

 - `3` - cannot unpack archive: any other reason
 - `4` - invalid checksum
 - `5` - cannot verify checksum for some reason
+- `6` - cannot create a backup file